Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Related work

 There is a rich body of literature on \eqref{Eq: SAA} and \eqref{Eq: SAA-ell2}.
-Asymptotic analysis of SAA has been provided by, e.g., \cite{artstein1995consistency, dupacova1988asymptotic,king1993asymptotic,king1991epi,pflug1995asymptotic,pflug1999stochastic,pflug2003stochastic}, and \cite{shapiro1989asymptotic}.
-Meanwhile, non-asymptotic (finite-sample) complexity bounds are also made available by works of, e.g., \cite{shapiro2003monte,shapiro2005complexity} and \cite{shapiro2021lectures} in light-tailed settings and the work of, e.g., \cite{oliveira2023sample} in heavy-tailed settings.
+Asymptotic analysis of SAA has been provided by, e.g., \cite{artstein1995consistency, dupacova1988asymptotic,king1993asymptotic,king1991epi,pflug1995asymptotic,pflug1999stochastic,pflug2003stochastic}, and \cite{shapiro1989asymptotic}. { Stability estimates of SAA and the covering number approach have been studied by \cite{kavnkova1978approximative}.} Non-asymptotic (finite-sample) complexity bounds are also made available by works of, e.g., \cite{shapiro2003monte,shapiro2005complexity} and \cite{shapiro2021lectures} in light-tailed settings and the work of, e.g., \cite{oliveira2023sample} in heavy-tailed settings.
 However, to our knowledge, the state-of-the-art sample complexity results in both light-tailed or heavy-tailed scenarios carry metric entropy terms that measure the complexity of the feasible region, such as $\Gamma_\epsilon(\X)$ in \eqref{summary typical results}.
 These terms typically grow rapidly with $d$, elevating the dependence of SAA's predicted sample requirement on the problem dimensionality.

-Sample complexities free from the said metric entropy terms have been made available for machine learning algorithms, e.g., by \cite{bousquet2002stability,shalev2010learnability,shalev2009stochastic,feldman2018generalization,feldman2019high,bousquet2002stability,feldman2018generalization} and \cite{klochkov2021stability}.
+Sample complexities free from the said metric entropy terms have been made available for machine learning algorithms, e.g., by \cite{shalev2010learnability,shalev2009stochastic,bousquet2002stability,feldman2018generalization,feldman2019high} and \cite{klochkov2021stability}.
 Their results can also provide metric entropy-free complexity bounds for SAA under the stipulation of more critical conditions.
-More specifically, through the argument of uniform stability or its variations, it has been proven \citep[e.g., by][]{bousquet2002stability,shalev2010learnability,shalev2009stochastic,hu2020sample} that an optimal solution $\xhb$ to SAA satisfies the below:
+More specifically, through the argument of uniform stability or its variations, it has been proven \citep[e.g., by][]{bousquet2002stability,shalev2010learnability,shalev2009stochastic,hu2020sample} that an optimal solution $\xhb^{\textnormal{opt}}$ to SAA satisfies the below: